 We believe India is now positioned strongly to build global platforms & brands for the world.
 This is driven by strong geopolitical tailwinds (diversification away from China), UPI-driven FinTech scalability offering global learnings, government-led manufacturing initiatives, and rising India’s soft power on the world stage.

-Businesses building India-centric models leveraging digital, localized platforms to offer convenience and reach, competitive end-consumer prices, quality service delivery to new internet audiences across convenience, community and gig economy are of interest.
+Businesses building India-centric models, leveraging digital platforms to offer localised access, competitive pricing and quality service to new internet audiences across convenience, community and the gig economy, are of interest.

 BimaKavach, Chalo, Citymall, EloElo, Magicpin, YellowMetal, ZET